-Federal vs. State Kidnapping Laws
+Federal Kidnapping Laws

-Most kidnapping cases are prosecuted on the state level.
-However, federal authorities will typically get involved and file federal charges if the kidnapping crosses state lines.
-Federal criminal code (18 U.S.C.
-Section 1201) makes kidnapping a serious felony offense, with prison sentences of 20 or more years, depending on prior convictions and the circumstances of the case.
+Most kidnapping cases are prosecuted at the state level.
+Federal authorities typically get involved if the kidnapping crosses state lines.
+Federal criminal law (18 U.S.C.
+Section 1201) makes kidnapping a serious felony offense.
+Prison sentences may reach 20 years or more, depending on prior convictions and the circumstances of the case.

 International Child Abduction Laws